-DAMAGE: Plant appears covered in a black soot, particularly leaves and
+DAMAGE: Plant appears covered in a black soot, particularly leaves

-CONTROL: This fungus can
+CONTROL: This fungus can be controlled in a number of ways including:

-- Controlling insects that produce frass secretions e.g. aphids and scale. - Frass producing insects are often protected by ants so consider banding the plant with sticky traps to prevent the ants from climbing up. - Hosing the plant down branches clean of fungus in young plants.
+- Controlling insects that produce frass secretions e.g. aphids and scale. - Frass producing insects are often protected by ants so consider banding the plant with sticky traps to prevent the ants from climbing up. - Hosing the plant down with jets of water or wiping branches clean of fungus in young plants.